Bob Trumpy: Broadcasting career

+While not a Hall of Fame player, Trumpy had a Hall of Fame broadcasting career.
+He called four Super Bowls, four Pro Bowls, six Hall-of-Fame Games in football in addition to three Ryder Cups and three Olympics.
+Trumpy's first broadcast experience was in 1964, working with Coley Cowan on a WTAX in a Springfield, Illinois radio broadcast of a basketball tournament in Springfield.
+After retiring, he joined WCKY radio as a sports talk host.

-After his playing career, Trumpy turned to NFL broadcasting.
-In 1978, he joined NBC as a color analyst for telecasts of AFC games, working primarily with Sam Nover through 1980, then with Bob Costas (1981–1983) and Don Criqui (1984–1988).
-Trumpy and Criqui also served as NBC Radio's lead NFL announcers in from 1985 to 1986, calling Monday Night Football and Super Bowls XX and XXI.
+Trumpy expanded into NFL broadcasting in 1978, joining NBC as a color analyst for telecasts of AFC games, primarily working with Sam Nover through 1980, then with Bob Costas (1981-1983), and Don Criqui (1984–1988).
+Trumpy and Criqui also served as NBC Radio's lead NFL announcers from 1985 to 1986, calling Monday Night Football and Super Bowls XX and XXI.
 In 1992, Trumpy replaced Bill Walsh as NBC's lead NFL analyst, teaming with Dick Enberg until 1995 (when NBC went to a three-man booth with Paul Maguire and Phil Simms replacing him).
 The team of Enberg and Trumpy called Super Bowls XXVII (1993) and XXVIII (1994).
-He would then be paired with Tom Hammond (1995–1996) and Charlie Jones (1997) until NBC lost the AFC package to CBS following the 1997 season.
+He was paired with Tom Hammond (1995–1996) and Charlie Jones (1997) until NBC lost the AFC broadcasting package to CBS following the 1997 season.

-Trumpy hosted a weeknight sports talk show on WLW-AM in Cincinnati, Ohio (1980–1989).
+Trumpy hosted a weeknight sports talk show on WLW-AM in Cincinnati (1980–1989), and was Ohio Sports Broadcaster of the Year four times.
 He left the show to be able to work more assignments at NBC Sports, including PGA Tour golf and the Olympics.
 He was replaced on the sports talk show by Cris Collinsworth.

 On the night of November 10, 1983, while he was hosting his talk show on WLW, the first call that he received was from a despondent woman who said that she wanted to commit suicide.
 Trumpy spoke to the woman (and, later, her son) for more than two hours until the son gave him their address.
 He then spoke to the woman and her son for several more minutes after that until his station manager took him off the air.
-Police in Forest Park, Ohio went to the address that the son had given and took the woman to a local hospital.
+Police in Forest Park, Ohio, went to the address that the son had given and took the woman to a local hospital.
 Trumpy received praise for his actions from the Forest Park police and suicide prevention counselors.
 He later said that he had to go to therapy because of the incident.

-Trumpy was an analyst for Sunday Night Football on Westwood One radio from 2000 to 2007 (save for the 2005 season, when he was replaced by John Riggins), and also called playoff games for the network.
-He was most frequently paired with Joel Meyers on the Sunday night games.

-During the first round of the 2006-07 NFL playoffs, Trumpy and Enberg were in the broadcast booth together for the first time since the 1994 AFC Championship Game, covering the Colts-Chiefs game for Westwood One.
-They were paired again for the Patriots-Chargers game the following weekend.
+Trumpy was an analyst for Sunday Night Football on Westwood One radio from 2000 to 2007, save for the 2005 season, when he was replaced by John Riggins.
+During the first round of the 2006-07 NFL playoffs, Trumpy and Enberg were in the broadcast booth together for the first time since the 1994 AFC Championship Game, covering the Colts–Chiefs game for Westwood One.
 Trumpy was named the 2014 recipient of the Pete Rozelle Radio-Television Award, given by the Pro Football Hall of Fame for lifetime achievement in NFL broadcasting.